Ancient Egyptian Jewelry

 symbol, cartouche and ancient Egyptian gods, kings and queens.

-Tips of cleaning Egyptian silver products:
+Tips of cleaning silver jewelry:

 Most of the Egyptian silver used to make jewelry is 800 which is less in